 Visit Sarakiniko Beach

-The locals often refer to Sarakiniko beach as the “lunar” beach.
+The locals often refer to Sarakiniko Beach as the “lunar” beach.
 This is where the term moon beach steamed from!
-Plan to arrive early and beat the crowds!
+Plan to arrive early, around 8am and beat the crowds!

 Best Lunch Spot Near Sarakiniko Beach

-I highly recommend the restaurant Medusa and the colorful fishing village Mandrakia which is close to Sarakiniko beach!
-It is only 10 minutes away by car!
+I highly recommend the restaurant Medusa and the colorful fishing village Mandrakia which is close to Sarakiniko Beach!
+It is only a short drive of 10 minutes away by car!

 After lunch or before, check out the colorful fishing village at Mandrakia Beach!
 Marvel at the turquoise waters and get a few photos.
 The village is small, and you won’t need more than an hour or so to explore.